Molformer: Motif-based Transformer on 3D Heterogeneous Molecular Graphs: Experiments

-We conduct experiments with tasks and datasets from three domains: quantum chemistry, material science and proteomics.
-Table \ref{Datasets} summarises information of benchmark datasets, including the number of tasks and task types, the number of molecules and atom classes, the minimum and maximum number of atoms, the density (mean interatomic distances), and the mean structure complexity $\bar{\phi}$ of all molecules in each dataset.
+We conduct extensive experiments on 7 datasets about both small molecules and large protein molecules from three different domains, including quantum chemistry, physiology, and biophysics.
+The appendix summarises statistical information of these 7 benchmark datasets, such as the number of tasks and task types, the number of molecules and atom classes, the minimum and the maximum number of atoms, and the density (mean interatomic distances) of all molecules.

+\paragraph{Datasets.} We test Molformer on a series of small molecule datasets, containing QM7~\citep{blum2009970}, QM8~\citep{ramakrishnan2015electronic}, QM9~\citep{ramakrishnan2014quantum}, BBBP~\citep{martins2012bayesian}, ClinTox~\citep{gayvert2016data}, and BACE~\citep{subramanian2016computational}~\footnote{For BBBP, ClinTox, and BACE, we use RDKit~\citep{landrum2013rdkit} to procure 3D coordinates from SMILES.}.
+QM7 is a subset of GDB-13 and is composed of 7K molecules.
+QM8 and QM9 are subsets of GDB-17 with 22K and 133K molecules respectively.
+BBBP involves records of whether a compound carries the permeability property of penetrating the blood-brain barrier.
+ClinTox compares drugs approved through FDA and drugs eliminated due to toxicity during clinical trials.
+BACE is collected for recording compounds that could act as the inhibitors of human $\beta$-secretase 1 (BACE-1).

+We also inspect Molformer's ability to learn mutual relations between proteins and molecules on the PDBbind dataset~\citep{wang2005pdbbind}.
+Following \citet{townshend2020atom3d}, we split protein-ligand complexes by protein sequence identity at 30\%.
+As for the target, we predict $pS = -\log(S)$, where $S$ is the binding affinity in Molar unit.
+In addition, we only use the pocket of each protein and put pocket-ligand pairs together as the input.

-For QM9 and PDBbind dataset, we use the exact train/validation/test splits as \citet{townshend2020atom3d}.
-For others including CoRE-MOF, QM7, and QM8, 90\% of the data is used for training and the rest is divided equally between validation and test like \citet{chen2019graph}.
-More implementing details can be found in Appendix~\ref{exp detail}
+For QM9, we use the exact train/validation/test split as~\citet{townshend2020atom3d}.
+For PDBbind, 90\% of the data is used for training and the rest is divided equally between validation and test like~\citet{chen2019graph}.
+For others, we adopt the scaffold splitting method with a ratio of 8:1:1 for train/validation/test as~\citet{rong2020self}.
+More implementing details can be found in Appendix.

-\paragraph{Quantum Chemistry.} We test 3D-Transformer on the common QM7~\citep{blum2009970}, QM8~\citep{ramakrishnan2015electronic}, and QM9~\citep{ramakrishnan2014quantum} benchmark datasets.
-QM7 is a subset of GDB-13 and composed of 7K molecules with up to 7 heavy atom types.
-QM8 and QM9 are subsets of GDB-17 with 22k molecules and 133K molecule respectively.